fss1/ntp_checker/README.md

 When running ntpd from cron, this was found to give more variation to the local clock than leaving ntpd running and did not give a *smooth* clock when plotted.

-A better approach may be to use npt-wait as a system call in the script, so the script will wait if the clock is synchronised. ntpd could still synchronise during script execution, however running ntp-wait before each ntp request reduces this to an acceptable edge case.
+A better approach may be to use npt-wait as a system call in the script, so the script will wait if the clock is synchronised. ntp-wait is part of the ntp servivce (necessary for the ntp_checker to work and installed with apt-get install ntp). ntpd could still synchronise during script execution, however running ntp-wait before each ntp request reduces this to an acceptable edge case.

 If synchronizing it will wait and not return